 As all the original RAF VC10s were named after VC holders and the intention was that G-AXLR would return to RAF service the scroll honouring Hugh Malcolm VC stayed on the airframe during its time with Rolls Royce.
 A photo below shows that the section carrying this scroll was cut from the aircraft during its time at Kemble, sometime between 1977 and 1982, perhaps someone still has that souvenir?
-When in 2011 the names from other VC10s which were taken out of service were transferred to previously unnamed 101 Squadron VC10s the question of what to do with Hugh Malcolm VC came up.
-It was decided that this name would be added to XR808 and so after 35 years the memory of this courageous VC holder once again flies on a VC10.
+In 2011, when the names from other VC10s which were taken out of service were transferred to previously unnamed 101 Squadron VC10s, the question of what to do with Hugh Malcolm VC came up.
+It was decided that this name would be added to XR808 and so after 35 years the memory of this courageous VC holder once again flew on a VC10.

 1. Ex-XR809, now

 G-AXLR, landing at RR Hucknall, Derby, after the first

 air test with the RB211 engine on the port side.

 1 - 3.
 Several views of G-AXLR undergoing servicing with the RB211 mounted.